-For commercial projects, click Zoning Permits for Commercial Projects for information on all of the following:
+Commercial Zoning Permits for information on all of the following:

 Development Services provides research for the following information on any property located within the City and County of Denver:

 You can obtain this information by requesting a zoning verification and compliance letter.

 Project plans must be submitted so that zoning staff may complete a full review of the entire project.
 For those projects where you know your project will violate zoning regulations, and you plan to request an administrative adjustment or zoning variance, you must still submit a complete application and plans for a full review first.

 If after submitting your plans, you learn that your project does not meet zoning requirements, you may either revise the project to comply with the zoning code, request an administrative adjustment from staff (for a minor exception to the code), or request a zoning variance from the Board of Adjustment.

 An administrative adjustment or variance may be appropriate for the following:

 If you believe that zoning review staff erred in interpreting or applying the zoning code’s standards, you may seek an appeal from the Board of Adjustment.
 Actions of the zoning administrator, zoning permitting staff, or zoning inspectors may be appealed to the Board.